 Remember P A S S

-- S Sweep the extinguisher at the base of the fire
+S - Sweep the nozzle from side to side across the base of the fire

 Before Fighting a Fire be Sure:

 - You have followed R.A.C.E (Delete 911 has been called)

 - You have been trained to operate the extinguisher.

 - Delete 3rd bullet point about not designated